 Leitchfield in Grayson County, Kentucky — The American South (East South Central)

-Erected 1996 by Kentucky Historical Society, Kentucky Department of Highways.
-(Marker Number 1980.)
+Erected 1965 by the Kentucky Historical Society Kentucky Department of Highways.
+(Marker Number 873.)

 Marker series.
 This marker is included in the Kentucky Historical Society marker series.

 Other nearby markers.
 At least 6 other markers are within 2 miles of this marker, measured as the crow flies.
-Leitchfield Landmarks (approx. one mile away); Jack Thomas House (approx. one mile away); Courthouse Named, 1810 (approx. 1.1 miles away); Grayson County World War II Memorial (approx. 1.1 miles away); Grayson County Korean War Memorial (approx. 1.1 miles away); Grayson County WWI War Memorial (approx. 1.1 miles away).
+Grayson County World War II Memorial (a few steps from this marker); Grayson County Korean War Memorial (within Grayson County WWI War Memorial (within shouting distance of this marker); Jack Thomas House (about 500 feet away, measured in a direct line); Leitchfield Landmarks (about 500 feet away); Shaw's Station / Beaver Dam Creek Baptist Church (approx. 1.1 miles away).

 Also see . . .
-Explore Kentucky History about Shaw's Station.
-(Submitted on September 18, 2018, by Mark Hilton of Montgomery, Alabama.)
+Wikipedia article on Grayson County.
+(Submitted on September 14, 2018, by Mark Hilton of Montgomery, Alabama.)

 Credits.
-This page was last revised on September 18, 2018.
-This page originally submitted on September 18, 2018, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 38 times since then.
-Photos: 1, 2, 3, 4. submitted on September 18, 2018, by Mark Hilton of Montgomery, Alabama.
+This page was last revised on September 14, 2018.
+This page originally submitted on September 14, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 40 times since then and 2 times this year.
+Photos: 1, 2, 3. submitted on September 14, 2018, by Mark Hilton of Montgomery, Alabama.